 - 3 tablespoons honey

-- Preheat the oven to 375 degrees F, and line an (8 X 8-inch) baking pan with parchment paper.
+Preheat the oven to 375°F, and line an 8x8-inch) baking pan with parchment paper.
 Set aside.
 (Use a large piece that will cover the sides and cut slits in each corner so that it will lay flat.)

-- Add the oats, almond meal, shredded coconut and salt into a large mixing bowl.
-Drizzle with the coconut oil, mix until everything is evenly coated, and then pour the mixture onto a baking sheet and roast in the preheated 375 degree F oven until it's golden brown, about 20 minutes.
+Add the oats, almond meal, shredded coconut and salt into a large mixing bowl.
+Drizzle with the coconut oil, mix until everything is evenly coated, and then pour the mixture onto a baking sheet and roast in the preheated 375°F oven until it's golden brown, about 20 minutes.
 (Do not wash the bowl you mixed in -- set it aside for later.)

 - While the oat mixture is roasting, melt the chocolate in the top of a double boiler and mash the avocado with a fork until it's as smooth as possible -- you will need ½ cup.
-(Here’s How to Peel and Cut an Avocado: A Photographic Guide.)
+(Here’s a photographic guide to peeling and cutting an avocado.)

 - Pour the melted chocolate into the saved mixing bowl and add the mashed avocado and honey.
 Mix until smooth.